Contested Divorce Attorney Leigh Daniel Can Help You Create a Better Ending for the Next Chapter of Your Life

 - Feel confident that you can get through this difficult time.

-With more than 20 years of family law experience, Huntsville attorney Leigh Daniel is focused on helping residents in Huntsville and throughout Northern Alabama resolve their issues in contested divorces.
+With more than 20 years of family law experience, Huntsville family law attorney Leigh Daniel is focused on helping residents in Huntsville and throughout Northern Alabama resolve their issues in contested divorces.
 Our skilled legal team prides itself on providing personalized attention, superior customer service, and strategic solutions to your problems.

 An Alabama divorce is “contested” when one or both parties either fight the divorce itself, or when they cannot agree on a key part of the divorce.
 A divorce where both parties agree on all key issues is an uncontested divorce.